renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 - Line 68: The member variable `m_suiteName` holds the name of the test suite
 - Line 71: We remove the default constructor
 - Line 72-73: We remove the copy and move constructors
-- Line 75: We declare the only usable constructor which receives the test suite name
+- Line 74: We declare the only usable constructor which receives the test suite name
-- Line 76: We declare the destructor
+- Line 75: We declare the destructor
 - Line 77-78: We remove the assignment and move assignment operators
 - Line 84: The method `Head()` returns the pointer to the first test fixture in the list
 - Line 90: The method `Name()` returns the test suite name
-- Line 92: The method `Run()` runs all test fixtures in the test suite and update the test results.
+- Line 92: The method `Run()` runs all test fixtures in the test suite and updates the test results.
 We'll be revisiting this later
 - Line 94: The method `CountFixtures()` counts and returns the number of test fixtures in the test suite
 - Line 95: The method `CountTests()` counts and returns the number of tests in all test fixtures in the test suite
 - Line 97: The method `GetTestFixture()` finds and returns a test fixture in the list for the test suite, or if not found, creates a new test fixture with the specified name